AleksandraBogusz/photo-hub/README.md

 When the background is clicked the post dissapears.

-After clicking on the photo there is displaied a post wit a full size photo and comments.
+After clicking on the photo there is displayed a post wit a full size photo and comments.
 ![image](https://user-images.githubusercontent.com/43926545/106159917-97304600-6185-11eb-8c63-28778d8c69f5.png)

 The Infinite scroll is implemented.
 After all photos  are fetched or there are no results with given tag message "No results" is showed.